slczgwh/REDN/README.md

 python redn_trainer semeval t
 ```

+## Another Branch

+We establish a new branch based on [Allennlp](https://github.com/allenai/allennlp)
+.
+It will be more friendly and powerful while using in real projects, though developers should spend sometime to write dataset-readers.

 ## Logs

 If you are not able to run these codes, you can also check all the logs in ./logs.